apache/paimon/docs/content/api/java-api.md

 - Different applications need to use different commitUsers.
 - The commitIdentifier of `StreamTableWrite` and `StreamTableCommit` needs to be consistent, and the id needs to be incremented for the next committing.
-- When a failure occurs, if you still have uncommitted `CommitMessage`s, please use `StreamTableCommit#filterCommitted` to exclude the committed messages by commitIdentifier.
+- When a failure occurs, if you still have uncommitted `CommitMessage`s, please use `StreamTableCommit#filterAndCommit` to exclude the committed messages by commitIdentifier.

 ```java